matigastirami/luckyapp-challenge/README.md

     * pgAdmin: `http://localhost:5050`
     * Redis commander: `http://localhost:8088/`
 The provide GUIs to check both the Postgres database and the Redis Cache.
+Also, I've added a Postman collection you can import, in the dir `./postman`

 ## Testing
 Tests are not currently running in the container so make sure you execute `npm install` before proceeding with the next steps.
 Also, make sure both `postgres` and `redis` containers are running.